sheikhbayazid/sheikhbayazid/README.md

-## Hi there 👋, I am an iOS dev based in Stockholm 🇸🇪
+## Hi there 👋, I am an iOS Engineer based in Stockholm 🇸🇪

 - 🔭 Focusing on becoming a senior iOS Engineer
 - 🥅 2024 Goals: Contribute and build amazing projects